-Understanding the RMS Dashboard
+Understanding the RMS/UMS Dashboard

-The RMS Dashboard displays information about the available number of voice ports that your system is licensed to use.
-For more information about the RMS, see the "Managing the RMS" section on page 2-59.
+The RMS/UMS Dashboard displays information about the available number of voice ports that your system is licensed to use.
+For more information about the RMS, see the "Managing the RMS" section on page 2-39.
+For more information about the UMS, see the "Managing the UMS" section on page 2-50.